 Anyone can nominate | Self-nominations will not be considered | Renominations from previous years are encouraged

 The Dan David Prize board will determine the winners based on a shortlist of finalists compiled by a dedicated international selection committee.

 The prizes will be awarded at an in-person ceremony in late May 2024 in Tel Aviv, where the Prize is headquartered.

 Nominees for the Dan David Prize:

-• Be engaged in outstanding and innovative work related to the study of the human past, employing any chronological, geographical and methodological focus
+- Must be engaged in outstanding and original work related to the study of the human past, employing any chronological, geographical and methodological focus.

-• Exhibit strong potential for future scholarly excellence, innovation and leadership that will help shape the study of the past for years to come
+- Should exhibit strong potential for future excellence, innovation and leadership that will help shape the study of the past for years to come.

 Nominators will be asked to provide the nominee’s CV and list of relevant work or publications, and to answer three brief questions.